frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/print/raw-printing.md

 To be able to send raw commands to a printer you need to first create a print format in raw commands.
 Jinja Templating Language is used in raw commands just like in the [HTML custom print format](/docs/user/manual/en/customize-erpnext/print-format).

-To create a new print format for raw printing:
+To create a new print format for Raw Printing:

 1. Go to print format list: **Home > Settings > Printing > Print Format**
 2. Click on New.